KBC Group NV Sells 1,186 Shares of Veradigm Inc. (NASDAQ:MDRX)

 KBC Group NV reduced its holdings in Veradigm Inc. (NASDAQ:MDRX – Get Rating) by 10.5% in the third quarter, according to the company in its most recent Form 13F filing with the SEC.
 The institutional investor owned 10,090 shares of the software maker’s stock after selling 1,186 shares during the quarter.
 KBC Group NV’s holdings in Veradigm were worth $154,000 at the end of the most recent quarter.

-A number of other hedge funds have also added to or reduced their stakes in the business.
-CWM LLC increased its holdings in shares of Veradigm by 578.4% during the third quarter.
-CWM LLC now owns 2,103 shares of the software maker’s stock valued at $32,000 after acquiring an additional 1,793 shares in the last quarter.
+A number of other hedge funds have also added to or reduced their stakes in MDRX.
+CWM LLC increased its holdings in Veradigm by 578.4% in the third quarter.
+CWM LLC now owns 2,103 shares of the software maker’s stock worth $32,000 after purchasing an additional 1,793 shares in the last quarter.
 Robeco Institutional Asset Management B.V. bought a new stake in shares of Veradigm during the third quarter valued at approximately $93,000.
 MQS Management LLC bought a new stake in shares of Veradigm during the second quarter valued at approximately $154,000.
 Prelude Capital Management LLC bought a new stake in shares of Veradigm during the second quarter valued at approximately $156,000.
 Finally, Ritholtz Wealth Management bought a new stake in shares of Veradigm during the third quarter valued at approximately $158,000.
 99.76% of the stock is currently owned by institutional investors.

 Insiders Place Their Bets